 However, there’s one out of them all that somehow steals the show more than others.
 Her name – rather the A.I.’s name?
 Failsafe.
 Played by Joy Osmanski (Santa Clarita Diet), is one of the most unique of them.
 This little A.I. is far from as robotic compared to Ghost.
 Her characteristics are what bring everything full circle.
 Not because she has a single personality, but rather, she has two.
 Her personality is one that’s split between an optimistic side that is rather joyful, charismatic, and enlightening.
 Don’t believe me?
 GameplayOnly has a great video compilation below to watch.

 Her other side is less optimistic, which makes it all the more amusing since it comes off as some melancholy emo, with sociopathic tendencies.
 While characters such as Ikora Rey, Cayde-6, and Commander Zavala are certainly enjoyable, but nowhere as near as Failsafe herself.
 To be honest, she’s the one whom should replace ghost, or offer us a way to gain a portable version of her.
 While that will certainly happen, we can only wonder why such a character was only used as a supporting role, but with characteristics, and traits aside, we need to talk about Destiny 2 on an under-the-hood level.

 Don’t Fix What Isn’t Broken

 Whether you want to admit it or not, Destiny 2 hasn’t really changed under-the-hood.
 It’s just a polished version of its former self.
 Classes have seen a slight tweaking, taking away the old talent trees we had grown used to.
-Long-gone are the days of picking talents that allow you to focus upon stats such as mobility and battle recovery.
+Long-gone is the days of picking talents that allow you to focus on stats such as mobility and battle recovery.